ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorDirectionToStar.rst

 IVectorGeometryToolVectorDirectionToStar
 ========================================

-.. py:class:: IVectorGeometryToolVectorDirectionToStar
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorDirectionToStar

    object

    Defined with respect to a star object.
 For a star object to be available, you must first create one.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorDirectionToStar

 Overview
 --------